Development Guides Home >> Guide to API Authentication

 Line 14 assigns the

-variable a value of WHM$whmusername: $hash
+$header[0]variable a value of WHM$whmusername: $hash.-

 The

-variable contains the account's username, which must beroot
+$whmusernamevariable contains the account's username, which must berootfor this authentication method. -

 The

-variable contains the account's access hash.
+$hashvariable contains the account's access hash.

 -